Service Authentication

 Security

-- Check user roles before granting access to sensitive operations
+- Check user roles before granting access to sensitive operations.

-- Use HTTPS for all communications
+- Use HTTPS for all communications.

-- Don’t log sensitive authentication tokens
+- Do not log sensitive authentication tokens.

 Error Handling

-- Return appropriate HTTP status codes (401 for unauthorized, 403 for forbidden)
+- Return appropriate HTTP status codes (e.g., 401 for unauthorized, 403 for forbidden).

-- Provide meaningful error messages without exposing sensitive information
+- Provide meaningful error messages without exposing sensitive information.

 Performance

-- Cache JWT token validation results when possible
+- Cache JWT token validation results when possible.

-- Use connection pooling for DTZ API calls
+- Use connection pooling for DTZ API calls.

-- Consider implementing request rate limiting
+- Consider implementing request rate limiting.

 Example: Complete Authenticated Service

-Here’s a complete example of a Python Flask service with DTZ authentication:
+Here is a complete example of a Python Flask service with DTZ authentication:

 import os